Indications for new scalar resonances at the LHC and a possible interpretation: The 2-Higgs Doublet extended Georgi-Machacek model

-{We show now the result of scans, taking as input the 6 reduced couplings $\kappa^{h_{125}}_W, \kappa^{h_{125}}_Z, \kappa^{h_{125}}_b$, $\kappa^{h_{95}}_W, \kappa^{h_{95}}_t$, and $\kappa^{H_{650}}_W$ as indicated in Table \ref{tab:inputs}.
-For $h_{125}$ we take the experimental central values for the couplings to $b\bar b$, $W^+W^-$ and $ZZ$ values as given in \cref{eq:CMS-SMkappas}.
-For $h_{95}$, we scan on $\kappa_t^{h_{95}}$ and $\kappa_W^{h_{95}}$ values that are consistent with the experimental indications, \cref{eq:h95gamgam,eq:h95tautau}, allowing one or two standard deviations from their central values; recall that here $\kappa_\tau^{h_{95}}=\kappa_b^{h_{95}}=\kappa_t^{h_{95}}$ since we are in the Type-I-2HDM-Yukawa scenario.
+We show in this subsection the result of scans, taking as input the 6 reduced couplings $\kappa^{h_{125}}_W, \kappa^{h_{125}}_Z, \kappa^{h_{125}}_b$, $\kappa^{h_{95}}_W, \kappa^{h_{95}}_t$, and $\kappa^{H_{650}}_W$ as indicated in Table \ref{tab:inputs}. \begin{itemize} \item For $h_{125}$ we take the experimental central values for the couplings to $b\bar b$, $W^+W^-$ and $ZZ$ values as given in \cref{eq:CMS-SMkappas}. \item For $h_{95}$, we scan on $\kappa_t^{h_{95}}$ and $\kappa_W^{h_{95}}$ values that are consistent with the experimental indications, \cref{eq:h95gamgam,eq:h95tautau}, allowing one or two standard deviations from their central values; recall that here $\kappa_\tau^{h_{95}}=\kappa_b^{h_{95}}=\kappa_t^{h_{95}}$ since we are in the Type-I-2HDM-Yukawa scenario.
 Note that only the gauge boson and fermion virtual contributions to the $\gamma\gamma$ channel are included.
-We refer the reader to \cref{app:B} for details; let us just mention here that charged and doubly-charged states can also contribute, however in a model-dependent way controlled by the couplings in the potential, a sector which we did not consider in the present paper.
-Anyway, the scalar loop contributions to $h_{95}\to\gamma\gamma$ are expected to be small compared to the top and $W$ loops.
-Consideration of the charged scalars, however,} will not change the typical pattern presented in the figures and tables below.
-For $\kappa_W^{H_{650}}$, we choose four representative values within the allowed narrow range given by \cref{eq:WWH650min} for three different values of $c$.
+We refer the reader to \cref{app:B} for details; let us just mention here that charged and doubly-charged states can also contribute, however in a model-dependent way controlled by the couplings in the potential, a sector which we do not study in detail in the present paper.
+Consideration of the charged scalars, however, will not change the typical pattern presented in the figures and tables below.

-The couplings of $H_{320}$ to $ZZ$ and $WW$ should remain sufficiently smaller than the $H_{320} h_{125} h_{125}$ coupling to account for the non-observation of decays to gauge bosons \cite{ATLAS:2022wti}, see the last line of \cref{tab:significance}.
-While this is difficult to quantify precisely, the last line of \cref{tab:inputs} should not be seen as an input motivated by quantitative experimental indications, but rather as a qualitative guide for the scan.

 Note that, given its controversial status \cite{Janot:2024ryq}, the LEP indication \cref{eq:h95LEP} for $h_{95}$ is {\sl not} systematically taken into account, but only shown as a further possible constraint referred to as LEPh95.